-Landlords must also provide and maintain locks or other security devices to ensure the property is reasonably secure.
+Landlords must also provide and maintain locks and all other security devices to ensure the property is reasonably secure.

-These are terms of every tenancy agreement, and landlords who do not comply with these obligations that are part and parcel in property management will breach the agreement.
+These are part of every tenancy agreement.
+Landlords who do not comply are breaching their property management obligations and contract.

 Tradespeople entry to property

 It is illegal for landlords to stop tradespeople from entering their property to carry out maintenance or repairs required for health or safety reasons.
 If they do, they risk discontinuing their gas, electricity, water, and telecommunications supply.

 Pest and vermin